 Adobe Commerce also supports headless setups and PWA front ends for performance and site flexibility.

-SFCC focuses on operational efficiency with Business Manager, a centralized console tailored for non-technical users.
+When it comes to eCommerce features, SFCC focuses on operational efficiency with Business Manager, a centralized console tailored for non-technical users.
 It enables quick changes without developer input and supports global operations.

 Key capabilities: